 Daily Words of God: Knowing God's Work | Excerpt 177

 There is far less deviation in the work of those who have undergone pruning, being dealt with, judgment and chastisement, and the expression of their work is much more accurate.
 Those who rely on their naturalness to work make quite major mistakes.
-The work of unperfected people expresses too much of their own naturalness, which poses a major obstacle to the work of.
+The work of unperfected people expresses too much of their own naturalness, which poses a major obstacle to the work of the Holy Spirit.
 However good a person’s caliber, they must also undergo pruning, being dealt with, and judgment before they can do the work of God’s commission.
 If they have not undergone such judgment, their work, no matter how well done, cannot accord with the principles of the truth and is always a product of their own naturalness and human goodness.
 The work of those who have undergone pruning, being dealt with, and judgment is much more accurate than the work of those who have not been pruned, dealt with, and judged.
 Those who have not undergone judgment express nothing but human flesh and thoughts, mingled with much human intelligence and innate talent.
 This is not man’s accurate expression of God’s work.
 Those who follow such people are brought before them by their innate caliber.
 Because they express too much of the insight and experience of man, which are almost disconnected from God’s original intention and deviate too far from it, the work of this type of person cannot bring people before God, but brings them rather before man.
 So, those who have not undergone judgment and chastisement are unqualified to carry out the work of God’s commission.
 The work of a qualified worker can bring people to the right way and grant them greater entry into the truth.
 His work can bring people before God.
 In addition, the work he does can vary from individual to individual and is not bound by rules, allowing people liberation and freedom, and the capacity gradually to grow in life and to have a more profound entry into the truth.
 The work of an unqualified worker falls far short.
 His work is foolish.
 He can only bring people into rules, and what he demands of people does not vary from individual to individual; he does not work according to people’s actual needs.
 In this type of work, there are too many rules and too many doctrines, and it cannot bring people into reality, nor into normal practice of growth in life.
 It can only enable people to adhere to a few worthless rules.
 Such guidance can only lead people astray.
 He leads you to become like him; he can bring you into what he has and is.
 For followers to discern whether leaders are qualified, the key is to look at the path on which they lead and the results of their work, and to see whether followers receive principles in accordance with the truth, and whether they receive ways of practice suitable for their transformation.
 You should distinguish between the different work of different types of people; you should not be a foolish follower.
 This bears on the matter of people’s entry.
 If you are unable to distinguish which person’s leadership has a path and which does not, you will easily be deceived.
 All of this has a direct bearing on your own life.
 There is too much naturalness in the work of unperfected people; it is mixed with too much of human will.
 Their being is naturalness—what they are born with.
 It is not life after having been dealt with or reality after having been transformed.
 How can such a person support those who are pursuing life?
 The life that man has originally is his innate intelligence or talent.
 This kind of intelligence or talent is quite far from God’s exact demands for man.
 If a man has not been perfected and his corrupt disposition has not been pruned and dealt with, there will be a wide gap between what he expresses and the truth; what he expresses will be mixed with vague things, such as his imagination and one-sided experience.
 Moreover, regardless of how he works, people feel there is no overall goal and no truth suitable for the entry of all people.
 Most of what is demanded of people is beyond their ability, as if they were ducks being made to sit on perches.
 This is the work of human will.
 Man’s corrupt disposition, his thoughts, and his notions pervade all parts of his body.
 Man is not born with the instinct to practice the truth, nor does he have the instinct to understand the truth directly.
 Add to that man’s corrupt disposition—when this kind of natural person works, does it not cause interruptions?
 But a man who has been perfected has experience of the truth that people should understand, and knowledge of their corrupt dispositions, so that the vague and unreal things in his work gradually diminish, the human adulterations become fewer, and his work and service come ever closer to the standards required by God.
 Thus, his work has entered the reality of the truth and it has also become realistic.
-The thoughts in man’s mind in particular block .
+The thoughts in man’s mind in particular block the work of the Holy Spirit.
 Man has a rich imagination and reasonable logic, and he has had long experience handling affairs.
 If these aspects of man do not undergo pruning and correction, they are all obstacles to work.
 Therefore, man’s work cannot achieve the greatest degree of accuracy, especially the work of unperfected people.